GCET-Open-Source-Foundation/oss-website/contribution_guidelines/beginners/tutorial/contribution-guidelines.md

      git checkout -b <branch-name>
      ```
     ![Create a new branch Example](./images/s5.png)
+If the image does not preview, [view Here](https://raw.githubusercontent.com/anushka-star/oss-website/contribution-guidelines/contribution_guidelines/beginners/tutorial/images/s5.png )

 4. *Create/Edit Files* – add your contribution.
    - In this step, you edit existing files to add or improve content.
 For example, if you are working on index.html, you can add a paragraph, fix text, or update code.
 Editing files allows you to contribute without creating new files, which is common when improving documentation or website content.
    - Open the file in VS Code (index.html).
    - Make your changes, for example: adding a paragraph

     **Before changes**- ![Before edit Example](./images/s6.png)

+     If the image does not preview, [view Here](https://raw.githubusercontent.com/anushka-star/oss-website/contribution-guidelines/contribution_guidelines/beginners/tutorial/images/s6.png )

     **After changes**- ![After edit Example](./images/s7.png)

+     If the image does not preview, [view Here](https://raw.githubusercontent.com/anushka-star/oss-website/contribution-guidelines/contribution_guidelines/beginners/tutorial/images/s7.png )

     After editing, you will stage and commit these changes in the next steps.